tommyrharper/Learning-Goals/week3/week_3.md

     - I am now clear what I have to learn for the week and for today.

-2. Get to grips with someb basic sinatra with during pair programming - 2hrs
+2. Get to grips with someb basic sinatra with during pair programming - 2hrs - COMPLETE

+    - I now feel confident starting a sinatra local server up.

-3. Read an article about dependency injection - 20 mins
+3. Read an article about dependency injection - 20 mins - COMPLETE

+    - The idea is finally starting to sink in.

+# Day 2

+1. Write up notes for the process modelling workshop - 20 mins - COMPLETE

+    - I now understand how to do a process model.

+2. Get feedback from a coach on my takeaway challenge code - 15 mins